By Stephen M. Walt Harvard Kennedy School

 The American baseball player Yogi Berra once remarked: “it’s tough to make predictions, especially about the future.”

 In fact, we already know a great deal about the future world order.
 It will be multipolar, but the United States will remain the world’s most powerful country by a wide margin.
-Existing national and global institutions will continue to wrestle with series of familiar threats, often with only partial success.
+Existing national and global institutions will continue to wrestle with a series of familiar threats, often with only partial success.

 What We Know